Outdoor City Urban & Schools Event

 Map & Terrain

 The Norfolk park map has been updated and the urban area within the tram route has been mapped, this includes several residential areas and open spaces.
-The map has been linked to the ever growing Sheffield map with courses visiting the iconic Parkhill & Hyde Park flats areas used during the City Race in 2012.
+The map has been linked to the ever growing Sheffield map with longer courses visiting the iconic Parkhill & Hyde Park flats areas used during the City Race in 2012.
 (Routegadget).
+Phase 1 of the redevelopment of Park Hill was recently voted the 6th coolest place to live in the UK and the building is the largest listed building in Europe, it is a bit of a contrast to the blocks waiting redevelopment!
+There are fantastic views from the newly mapped Sky Edge Park, which is visited by the blue, brown and black courses.

 Scale: 1:5000, Contours 2.5m.